juniorfelix998/node-eshop-api/README.md

 # node-eshop-api

-The Node Shop expoeses endpoints for a e-commerce shop
+The Node Shop exposes endpoints for a e-commerce shop

+The Api is uses express

 To Run locally cd to node-eshop-api and run npm start